Lapse

 Laced with Old Texan charm.

-Moths feast on the last photos my mind has saved.
+Moths feast on the last photos my mind saved,

 Of honey blonde curls and bronzed skin.